 Ice Skating.
 The Stephen C West Ice Arena is on the southside of town.
 You can take a lesson, or visit during the public sessions.
 If you’d rather watch than skate, you can also take in a Breckenridge Bucs hockey game.

 Museums.
-In addition to the free Welcome Center Museum, Breckenridge has several other museums including the Barney Ford House Museum and Edwin Carter Museum.
+In addition to the free Welcome Center Museum, the town of Breckenridge has several other museums including the Barney Ford House Museum and Edwin Carter Museum.
 If you have kids, the Mountain Top Children’s Museum is a must visit.

 Theatre.
 The Backstage Theatre has shows year round.
 Check out their latest season and take a break from the skiing to take in a show.